 I used Mathematica as my machine.
 The same calculations can be certainly done with Maple, or with free software like Reduce or Maxima.
 For those interested, the code that I used, and the results can be reviewed as a separate HTML document: From SU(1,1) to Lorentz.

 Here I will provide only the results.
-It is important to notice that while the matrix has complex entries, the matrix is real.
-The entries of depend on real and imaginary parts of and
+It is important to notice that while the matrix has complex entries, the matrix

 (6)